 Boston University encourages the reporting of all concerns regarding sexual misconduct.
-In some instances, students may be hesitant to report Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct because they fear they may be charged with other policy violations, such as underage alcohol consumption or violation of the University's drug policy.
-Because BU's primary interest is in protecting the well-being of its community and remedying Title IX Sexual Misconduct, a person who reports such misconduct, either as a complainant or a third party witness, will not be subject to disciplinary sanction for a violation of the University's Code of Student Responsibilities to the incident unless the report was not made in good faith or the violation was egregious.
+In some instances, students may be hesitant to report sexual misconduct because they fear they may be charged with other policy violations, such as underage alcohol consumption or violation of the University's drug policy.
+Because BU's primary interest is in protecting the well-being of its community and remedying sexual misconduct, a person who reports such misconduct, either as a complainant or a third party witness, will not be subject to disciplinary sanction for a violation of the University's Code of Student Responsibilities to the incident unless the report was not made in good faith or the violation was egregious.

 The University recognizes alcohol or drugs may impact consent.
-Therefore, a student's personal consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not and do not place the health or safety of any other person at risk.
+Therefore, a student's personal consumption of alcohol or drugs at or near the time of the incident will not subject a student who reports sexual misconduct (either as a complainant or witness) to disciplinary sanction for a violation of the University's Code of Student Responsibilities, including for their own personal consumption of alcohol or other drugs at or near the time of the alleged misconduct, provided that any such violations did not and do not place the health or safety of any other person at risk.
 However, the use of alcohol or drugs does not excuse conduct prohibited under this Policy and a person who has been incapacitated through the use of alcohol and drugs (or by any other means) cannot give effective consent to sexual activity.
 The University may initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.